glucauze/sd-webui-faceswaplab/docs/documentation.markdown

 You don't have to use the api_utils.py file and pydantic types, but it can save time.

+## Experimental GPU support

+In Version 1.2.1, the ability to use the GPU has been added, a setting that can be configured in SD at startup.
+Currently, this feature is only supported on Windows and Linux, as the necessary dependencies for Mac have not been included.

+The `--faceswaplab_gpu` option in SD can be added to the args in webui-user.sh or webui-user.bat.

+The model stays loaded in VRAM and won't be unloaded after each use.
+As of now, I don't know a straightforward way to handle this, so it will occupy space continuously.
+If your system's VRAM is limited, enabling this option might not be advisable.

+A change has also been made that could lead to some ripple effects.
+Previously, detection parameters such as det_size and det_thresh were automatically adjusted when a second model was loaded.
+This is no longer possible, so these parameters have been moved to the global settings to enable face detection.

 ## Settings

 You can change the program's default behavior in your webui's global settings (FaceSwapLab section in settings).
 This is particularly useful if you want to have default options for inpainting or for post-processsing, for example.